jasperbogers/hexagonal-architecture-gradle-java/README.md

 Using Gradle, the application is divided into 4 parts, that can only 'see' the classes that they're allowed to see.

 - App creates the application and injects the right dependencies.
-- Core contains the business logic without knowing anything about 'the outside world'.
+- Core contains the business logic and ports without knowing anything about 'the outside world'.
 - There's a driving adapter that responds to the outside world providing input.
 - There's a driven adapter that can be instructed to store something in the outside world.